- What is the Discovery Series?

 How does a student move through the program?

-Our youngest students begin in our Introductory Pee Wee Program (4 to 6 years of age).
+Our youngest students begin in our Introductory Little Dragon Program (4 to 6 years of age).
 Students between the ages of 7 and 12 start in our Beginning Junior Program.
 Both programs have the same structure with the only difference being the length of the class.

-Introductory Pee Wee Karate (ages 4 to 6 - white belt)—20 minutes
+Introductory Little Dragon Karate (ages 4 to 6 - white & white striped belts)—25 minutes

-Master Level Karate (ages 4 to 6 - orange belt and above) —45 to 60 minutes
+Intermediate Junior Karate (ages 7 to 12 - orange belt and above) —45 to 60 minutes

 After progressing through the ranks, Discovery Program students may be invited to take their studies to a higher level in the Master Level Program.

-The Introductory Pee Wee Program is offered as the first step for students between the ages of four and six.
+The Introductory Little Dragon Program is offered as the first step for students between the ages of four and six.

 Students in this program begin with no belt.
 In order to receive their white belt, they must stand in front of class and recite their name, address, and phone number.
 This is done to begin mental and social development as well as having the child know crucial information for their own well-being.
 Public speaking ranks as America’s #1 fear: by having young children participate in this activity they are given an invaluable gift that will help them throughout their life.

 From this point forward, stripes are awarded for knowledge of basic Karate terminology.
-Once a student has earned all six black stripes for their white belt, they are eligible to test for their yellow belt by performing our first Basic Form (organized sets of movements).
-When a student receives their yellow belt, they move into the Beginning Pee Wee Program.
+Once a student has earned all six black stripes for their white belt, they are eligible to test for their white belt with a yellow stripe by performing our first Basic Form (organized sets of movements).
+They may continue to learn more ettiequte, traditions, and techniques by earning more stripes and testing through the Little Dragon Curriculum, progressing through striped belt system.

 However, the student advances at their pace.
 Students may spend several months in each program before they are ready to move on.
 Remember: